lcroberts/persistent-colorscheme.nvim/README.md

     additional_groups = {}, ---@type string[] - Additional highlight groups to be made transparent
     excluded_groups = {}, ---@type string[] - Groups exclude when enabling transparency
     transparent_prefixes = {}, ---@type string[] -- Highlight group prefixes to make transparent.
-All highlight groups starting with a prefix will be made transparent.
+All highlight groups starting with a prefix will be made transparent. always_transparent = {}, ---@type string[] -- Highlight groups that will always be transparent regardless of transparency status
   },
 }
 ```